DeNetPRO/Node/guides/configuring-manager.md

 - Save changes to apply them

 ### Checking Node Status
-- Look for the status indicator in the main dashboard
-- A green light indicates that your node is active and connected to the network
-- The node should display as "Running" in the list of active nodes
+- The node should display as "Active" in the list of active nodes
 - Verify that your node has successfully joined the pool by checking the notifications
 - Go to the peaq subscan website to check which transactions the node is sending
     ![](../assets/transactions-dm.png)